Single-player mode explained

 Written By Grout

-Last updated About 11 hours ago
+Last updated About 2 months ago

 Grout App is designed for unbreakable, distraction-free focus.
 It strictly operates in single-player mode: one person works on one canvas at a time.